olenbetong/appframe-cli/README.md

   * component-site (if the install command has been run for the target hostname)
   * site-script
   * site-style

+These parameters are used for type article-script only:

+* **article**
+Article to publish to for types article-script.
+Will be ignored for other target types.
+* **exclude**
+If type is article-script, include this parameter to set the exclude field to true (or false).
+This will make Appframe not include the script in the markup.
+Useful if you use code splitting to import modules dynamically.

 Example command to publish a site script using command line parameters: